13 Different Types of Jellyfish You Should Know

 8. Box Jellyfish

-The box jellyfish is a highly venomous species of jellyfish, and it got its name from its box-like appearance.
+The box jellyfish is a highly venomous species of jellyfish, and its name comes from its box-like appearance.
 It has one tentacle emerging from each of its four corners.

 These jellyfish stay in the Indo-Pacific Ocean and along the northern Australian coastline.
 Their toxin is powerful enough to put humans into cardiac arrest.